top of page

 How long is a couples therapy intensive?

 My intensives are scheduled in 3-hour blocks.
-I’ve found this time is long enough to go deep without pushing your window of tolerance.
+I’ve found this time is long enough to go deep without pushing you each out of your window of tolerance.
 If you plan to do two sessions, I suggest leaving time in between to process and try out new insights.

 How is a couples therapy intensive different from weekly couples therapy?